lakshmanb4u/duqhanMobileFrontEnd/README.md

 install all Cordova platforms and plugins from the config.xml

+It may get an exception that of not finding files in '/resources', then copy the 'resources' folder and paste it inside 'platforms/android'.

 ### Platforms and plugins in config.xml
 Since `cordova 5.0` all platforms and plugins you install can be added to the `config.xml`.